Q-Minh/nihu/dox/tut_guiggiani_hypersingular.md

 I = \int_{\Sigma} K({\bf \xi}_0, {\bf \xi}) N({\bf \xi}) J({\bf \xi}) d\Sigma,
 \f$

+where \f$ \xi \f$ denotes the location vector in the local coordinate system, and \f$ \xi_0 \f$ denotes the image of the singular point. \f$ J(\xi) \f$ is the Jacobian of the coordinate transform.

-A polar coordinate transform is introduced around the singular point in the reference domain with the definition
+A further polar coordinate transform is introduced in the local coordinate system around the singular point with the definition

 \f$
 \displaystyle \xi = \xi_0 + \rho (\cos \theta, \sin \theta)
 \f$

-leading to the integral
+leading to the double integral

 \f$
 \displaystyle